What is dry mouth

 If you have dry mouth, you may experience discomfort and difficulty with speech, chewing and swallowing.

-A range of medical conditions, medications (such as blood pressure or antidepressant medications), dehydration and smoking can cause dry mouth.
+A range of medications such as blood pressure or antidepressant medications can cause dry mouth.

 - Keep your mouth moist by sipping plain tap water.